Caffeine is used by the masses on a daily basis to increase wakefulness, alleviate fatigue, and improve concentration and focus.

-In the US, more than 90% of adults use caffeine regularly, with an average consumption of more than 200 mg of caffeine per day - more caffeine than in two 6 ounce cups of coffee or five 12 ounce cans of soft drinks.
+In the U.S., more than 90 percent of adults use caffeine regularly, with an average consumption of more than 200 milligrams of caffeine per day - more caffeine than in two 6-ounce cups of coffee or five 12-ounce cans of soft drink.

 Where is caffeine found?

 Caffeine occurs naturally in the leaves, seeds, or fruit of more than 60 plant species, including:

 - Coffee beans - seed